lh3/bwa/README.md

 ###Introduction

-BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
+BWA is a software package for mapping DNA sequences against a large reference genome, such as the human genome.
 It consists of three algorithms:
 BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to 1Mbp.
+The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to a few megabases.
 BWA-MEM and BWA-SW share similar features such as the support of long reads and chimeric alignment, but BWA-MEM, which is the latest, is generally recommended as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.

 For all the algorithms, BWA first needs to construct the FM-index for the reference genome (the **index** command).
 Alignment algorithms are invoked with